-Resourceful information was shared at the Town Hall Meeting on Opiod Addiction September 17.
-If you missed it and want to learn more about the many facets of addiction, CLICK HERE to watch the event in its entirety.
+Resourceful information was shared at the Town Hall Meeting on Opiod Addiction September 17, 2016.
+If you were unable to attend and want to learn more about the many facets of addiction, click the picture on the right to watch the event in its entirety.

 Dear Parents and Guardians,